Contributors

 Michelle Liles

 Michelle Liles, has merged her love of publishing, adventure and wildlife photography as the publisher of The Wild Lens Magazine, now in its fourth year.
 She enjoys publishing the magnificent photos of talented and esteemed photographers.
-Ms. Liles has been to all seven continents which includes: navigating the Drake Passage on a 54-foot sailboat, hiking the high elevation of the Himalayas in search of the elusive snow leopard and scaling the cliffs of Mongolia tracking the scarce red panda.
+Ms. Liles has been to all seven continents which includes: navigating the Drake Passage on a 54-foot sailboat, hiking the high elevation of the Himalayas in search of the elusive snow leopard and scaling the cliffs of Singala National Park, India, tracking the scarce red panda. .
 Receiving her MBA in 2008, Michelle previously published both Broker Agent Magazine and Southern Nevada Equestrian Magazine.
 After a trip to Africa in 2005 with borrowed Canon camera gear, she fell in love with the wildlife of our planet and decided to change her life and focus on immortalizing moments in natural history.

 michellelilesphotography.com